 An examination of nursing roles and professional responsibilities related to health and alterations in health.
 Students will explore accountability within defined standards of nursing practice and ethical-legal mandates of professional nursing.
 Professional and Christian values in nursing practice will be emphasized.
-Prerequisites: NU 101, Sophomore standing.
+An introductory level of the nursing process and nursing theory will be explored.
+Professional and Christian values in nursing practice will be emphasized.
+Prerequisites: NU 101, sophomore standing.

-NU 203.
-Health and Health Promotion (1)
+NU 210.
+Medical Terminology for Health Professions (1)